 What noise level can I expect from my Humidifier?

 Crane prides itself on making whisper quiet products - despite some of the loud, fun designs.
-The humidifier’s fan whirrs quietly as it disperses a soothing mist into your noticeably more comfortable living space.
+The humidifier’s fan whirrs quietly as it disperses a cool mist into your room, adding moisture to the air.